euph00/TG-IAP-Linchieh/docs/User Guide.md

 ## Quick start
 1. Ensure you have at least Java 15 or any newer version installed on your computer.
 You can download it from [here](https://www.oracle.com/sg/java/technologies/downloads/archive/)
+2. Download `bankaccount.jar` and `bankaccount.bat` from the latest release on this Github repository.
-2. In file explorer open the folder containing the file `bankaccount.jar` and `bankaccount.bat`.
+3. In file explorer open the folder containing the file `bankaccount.jar` and `bankaccount.bat`.
 They should be in the same folder.
 If not, move them to the same folder.
-3. Double-click the bankaccount.bat file to open the app
+4. Double-click the bankaccount.bat file to open the app

 Alternatively, if you are familiar with the command line, you can open a terminal at the folder containing `bankaccount.jar` and use the command `java -jar bankaccount.jar` to run the application. `bankaccount.bat` is